Ongoing Projects

 Low Intensity Focused Ultrasound Modulation of Deep Brain Structures to Enhance REM Sleep

-In this study, participants sleep overnight while we monitor their brain activity and test gentle, non-invasive brain stimulation.
-The goal is to improve sleep and memory consolidation in people with disrupted sleep, PTSD, or a history of brain injury.
+In this study, participants slept overnight while we monitored their brain activity and tested gentle, non-invasive brain stimulation.
+The goal was to improve sleep and memory consolidation in people with disrupted sleep, PTSD, or a history of brain injury.

 -